openstack/rally/doc/source/quick_start/tutorial/step_1_setting_up_env_and_running_benchmark_from_samples.rst

    :align: center

-This aggregating table shows the duration of the load produced by the corresponding scenario (*"Load duration"*), the overall benchmark scenario execution time, including the duration of environment preparation with contexts (*"Full duration"*), the number of iterations of each scenario (*"Iterations"*), the type of the load used while running the scenario (*"Runner"*), the number of failed iterations (*"Errors"*) and finally whether the scenario has passed certain Success Criteria (*"SLA"*) that were set up by the user in the input configuration file (we will cover these criteria in :ref:`one of the next steps <tutorial_step_4_adding_success_criteria_for_benchmarks>`).
+This aggregating table shows the duration of the load produced by the corresponding scenario (*"Load duration"*), the overall subtask execution time, including the duration of context creation (*"Full duration"*), the number of iterations of each scenario (*"Iterations"*), the type of the load used while running the scenario (*"Runner"*), the number of failed iterations (*"Errors"*) and finally whether the scenario has passed certain Success Criteria (*"SLA"*) that were set up by the user in the input configuration file (we will cover these criteria in
+:ref:`one of the next steps <tutorial_step_4_adding_success_criteria_for_benchmarks>`).

-By navigating in the left panel, you can switch to the detailed view of the benchmark results for the only scenario we included into our task, namely **NovaServers.boot_and_delete_server**:
+By navigating in the left panel, you can switch to the detailed view of the task results for the only scenario we included into our task, namely **NovaServers.boot_and_delete_server**:

 .. image:: ../../images/Report-Scenario-Overview.png